Kehlani Gives Birth To A ‘Perfectly Happy & Healthy’ Baby Girl, Names Her Adeya

 “WE LOVE YOU CONGRATS MAMA,” another follower chimed.

-Since announcing her pregnancy in October 2018, Kehlani has been very transparent about being her experience with being with child.
-While she said she always wanted to be a mother, the singer faced some bouts during her pregnancy, including prenatal depression, feelings of anxiety, isolation, loss of sleep and inability to eat.
+Since announcing her pregnancy in October 2018, Kehlani has been very transparent about her experience being with child.
+While she said she always wanted to be a mother, the singer faced some bouts during her pregnancy, including prenatal depression, feelings of anxiety, isolation, loss of sleep, and inability to eat.
 She has also shared many photos of her pregnant belly and even had two baby showers to celebrate the birth of her daughter.

 In addition to the highs and lows of pregnancy, the “CRZY” songstress also opened up about the public’s reaction to her pregnancy.
-The singer, who has previously been romantically linked to NBA player Kyrie Irving and rapper PARTYNEXTDOOR, she has openly identified as queer and pansexual.
+The singer, who has previously been romantically linked to NBA player Kyrie Irving and rapper PARTYNEXTDOOR, has openly identified as queer and pansexual.
 Young-White, 24, identifies as bisexual, according to Hollywood Life.
 Kehlani opened up about the opinions the public had online to Nylon magazine, per E!